davidmeredith/devsGuidebook/devGuidebook.md

     }
 }
 ```

-##### Proponents of errors-as-values
+##### Proponents of Errors-as-Values

 - Fans of errors-as-values argue that functions should return either a success value OR a failure value for known business errors.
 In doing this, the potential for failure is made explicit in a function signature.
 I agree - it is is commonly regarded as the more reliable approach to handling known business errors because you are explicitly forced to handle errors immediately, typically using a conditional to test for error or success.
 This ensures error handling is not an afterthought.

 - Supporters also argue that there is less uncertainty compared to throwing exceptions because it can be challenging to determine all the exception types that can be thrown by a deep call stack.
-Also recognise that unhandled unchecked exceptions do not create compilation errors, meaning the compiler can't help you discover all of the different types of unchecked exception that could be thrown.
+This has given rise to some saying: '_Exceptions suck because they are a non-local goto_.'
+Also recognise that unhandled (runtime) exceptions do not create compilation errors, meaning the compiler can't help you discover all of the different types of exception that could be thrown.
 You often need to dig and read all the docs.
+Personally, I disagree with the 'non-local goto' opinion - we're not really jumping to another location in the code to contiue with the application logic, instead we're going back the way we came, unrolling the call-stack.

 - Another issue of a specific type of exception known as a 'checked' exception is that they prevent functional composition.
 This is because the compiler forces you to handle checked exceptions wherever they can be thrown, but they are not considered as part of a function's return signature and type system.
 Instead, exceptions invoke orthogonal flows that 'break out' of your regular functional flow.
 Checked exceptions therefore breaks 'referential transparency' (see discussion below on Error Monads such as `Either` & `Validated`).
 Checked exceptions are generally not recommended these days, except for certain special use-cases where they still have their supporters.

 [top](#Table-Of-Contents)
 ##### Proponents of exceptions

 - Fans of exceptions argue that by forcing you to interleave error checking at function call sites throughout your code obscures the code's happy path and readability.
+I tend to agree, especially when adding boilerplate to manually pass an error back up the call stack.

 - Exception fans also argue that exceptions centralise your error handling code which gives a clean separation of concerns.

 - For low-level code, exceptions are largely considered an effective strategy for surfacing underlying issues such as low level operating system issues which may be mistakenly obscured by the errors-as-values pattern (although the same could be said by mindlessly catching all exceptions).

 - When used correctly and with discipline, exceptions can also be more performant than interleaved error-value checking.
 This is because languages like C++ and Java have 'zero cost exception handling.'
-I think this is a misleading term, what it actually means is 'zero cost to the happy path code provided no exceptions are thrown.'
+I think this is a misleading term, what it actually means is 'zero cost to the happy path provided no exceptions are thrown.'
 Assuming no exceptions are thrown, quite simply, there is less for your code to do as there are no interleaved conditional error checks.
 While any performance hit from interleaved result checking is likely to be marginal for the majority of use-cases, it may become more pronounced in deeply nested code or tight compute loops.
 However, this can be mitigated with good code structuring by moving error checks out of and before any performance critical-sections.

 ![](attachments/Pasted%20image%2020250125114743.png)

 > [!TIP]
 > Quite simply: use errors-as-values to model known business errors, and runtime exceptions only for genuine exceptional conditions and programming bugs.

 > [!TIP]
-> `try/catch` and `panic/recover` are very different strategies, a key difference is the resulting control flow after they are triggered.
+> `try/catch` and `panic/recover` are very different strategies, a key difference is the resulting control flow after they are triggered and opportunity to react to an exception.

 In a `try/catch/finally` block, unless you re-throw or return from within the catch or finally block, code coming after the `try/catch/finally` block *will still execute*.
 This does not happen with `panic/recover` - a function that is aborted via panic begins to unwind the stack, running deferred blocks/functions as it encounters them (in Go, this is the only place recovery takes affect, although use of recover is not widespread in Go and `panic` is typically used to end a program).
 Thus, panic/recover is very different to try/catch stemming out of the fact that it is built around deferred logic as a recovery mechanism (e.g. Go & Zig).

+As presented by the [AWS Prime Video app developers](https://www.youtube.com/watch?v=_wcOovoDFMI) in their experiences in re-writing the AWS TV app from JS/C++ to Rust/Wasm, "writing panic free code is really hard."
+Despite all the benefits of the re-write to Rust, the "lack of exceptions has been a real pain-point" for them as a panicking app crashes without having the opportunity to catch and respond to an exception in a user friendly way.

 [top](#Table-Of-Contents)